 Portland Internation Airport (PDX/KPDX) is the biggest airport in the state of Oregon with around 20 Million passengers per year and pretty easy for planespotting.
-Most locations are accessible by even by foot and you will get the majority of traffic from there.
-The traffic is dominated by Alaska Airlines and their subsidary Horizon Air who use PDX as a secondary hub.Otherwise the common US carriers like Delta Air Lines, United Airlines, Southwest, American Airlines, Frontier Airlines, Sun Country Airlines, Spirit, WestJet Encore and Hawaiian Airlines serving the airport.
+Most locations are accessible even by foot and you will get the majority of traffic from there.
+The traffic is dominated by Alaska Airlines and their subsidary Horizon Air which uses PDX as a secondary hub.Otherwise the common US carriers like Delta Air Lines, United Airlines, Southwest, American Airlines, Frontier Airlines, Sun Country Airlines, Spirit, WestJet Encore and Hawaiian Airlines serving the airport.
 From Europe Icelandair & Condor offering seasonal flights during the summer season.
-FedEx, UPS, DHL, Cathay Pacific (somtimes opb Atlas Air) and Amazon Air are the cargo operators.
+FedEx, UPS, DHL, Cathay Pacific (sometimes opb Atlas Air) and Amazon Air are the cargo operators.
 Sometimes Boeing testflight will do low approaches and there is also a big paintshop at PDX where Boeing sent some of the aircraft for painting.
 Even more there is some military traffic because of the Oregon Air National Guard.

 Written by Andreas Fietz and Quentin Wolfgang Larsen (local spotter).
 Last Update May 2019.

 |Airport Information||Runways||10L/28R||2.995 m (9.825 ft)||asphalt|